Is Glucosamine Safe for Cats?

 This joint supplement is formulated to deliver a daily dose between 130 and 260 mg of glucosamine.
 The dosage depends on your cat’s weight, and is well within recommended guidelines.

 With a product like ours, it’s almost impossible to overdose your cat on glucosamine.
 As long as you follow the directions on the bottle or the advice from your vet, you’ll have nothing to worry about.

 Side effects of giving glucosamine and chondroitin to cats are few, mild, and uncommon.
 They can include:

 It can take 4 to 6 weeks to see any improvements resulting from giving your cat a glucosamine supplement product.
 If it does help your cat, you’ll need to keep him on that dose, and maybe more, for the rest of his life.

 You don’t have to hunt all over the Internet for a high-quality, effective glucosamine product to give your cat.
 We’ve got one right here at Paramount Pet Health.

-Let us introduce you to our Liquid Glucosamine for Cats supplement product, which is manufactured right here in the U.S. to exacting standards supplied by the FDA.
+Let us introduce you to the best Glucosamine for Cats supplement product, which is manufactured right here in the U.S. to exacting standards supplied by the FDA.